liveart/liveartjs/services/config/README.md

     type: "custom";
     id, fileName; //the same
     renderFunction: string; // PHP function name from the same scope as output.json parser.
-    options: { //any data for renderFunction is allowed useEditableArea, exportDpi, useUnits  //recommended attributes
+    options: { // any data for renderFunction is allowed useEditableArea, exportDpi, useUnits  // require custom implementation (or reuse) to work as described above zip // ignored attribute
-        zip //ignored attribute
     }
 }
 ```